NIEM/NIEM.github.io/json/reference/guidance/index.md

 1. JSON-LD expanded syntax may be much more *regular*, simplifying software that uses data.
 1. The order of keys in an object is not significant, so don't rely on it.
 1. Arrays may only appear as needed.
-1. Order of data inside an array should not be considered signficant (as described by [*Building JSON-LD APIs: Best Practices*, &ldquo;Best Practice 6: Assume arrays are unordered&rdquo;](http://json-ld.org/spec/latest/json-ld-api-best-practices/#unordered-values))
+1. Order of data inside an array should not be considered significant (as described by [*Building JSON-LD APIs: Best Practices*, &ldquo;Best Practice 6: Assume arrays are unordered&rdquo;](http://json-ld.org/spec/latest/json-ld-api-best-practices/#unordered-values))

 Vanilla JSON processes that use JSON-LD are encouraged to carefully control the organization and JSON-LD context of the data.
 This may be